Student Showcase 2020

 One of founding principles here at Clayhill is to promote and value creative learning.
 We do this in a number of ways, but the one that is the most important to us is to showcase the work that students who take part in our courses go on to create.

-During the summer, we ran our first ever online summer school Thriving and Surviving as an Artist with Rosalind Davis and Justin Hibbs.
+During the summer of 2020, we ran our first ever online summer school Thriving and Surviving as an Artist with Rosalind Davis and Justin Hibbs.
 Over the six 2 hour sessions, we explored the themes:

 - Representing yourself online (and offline)